MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 # Collection {#collection}

 Collection is a boss encounter with split roles.
 It has 4 floors (excluding the starting floor which is not relevant), each corresponding to a phase set.
 Killing the Caretaker will allow further progression into the raid.
-Encounter is started by opening any door.
+Encounter is started by shooting any door-controlling fragments in the room.

 ## Objective
 Kill the Caretaker.

 ### TL;DR
 - Stun the Caretaker to prevent him reaching the obelisk
-- Grab the glyph-overlayed buffs to spawn glyphs on the obelisk
+- Grab glyph-overlayed buffs
-- Despawn all knowledge buffs to stop wipe mechanic
+- Shoot all the glyphs off the obelisk
 - Shoot at boss

 ## Mechanics